eoberortner/libSBOLj/README.md

 ### In a Maven project:

 1. As first step, the libSBOLj JAR file must be added to the local Maven repository.
+After libSBOLj is stored in the local Maven repository, it can be integrated into multiple Maven projects.
+That is, this step must be performed only after compiling and packaging the library.

 ```
 cd /path/to/libSBOLj

-mvn mvn install:install-file \
+mvn install:install-file \
     -Dfile=./core2/target/libSBOLj-core2-2.0.0-SNAPSHOT.jar \
     -DgroupId=org.sbolstandard \
     -DartifactId=libSBOLj-core2 \